leosthewar/discography-service/README.md

 This file contains the configuration of the service such as the database configuration, and consumerKey and consumerSecret for the Discogs API.
 For practical reasons, these configurations are included in a properties file.
 In a real environment, it is recommended to use key variables or environment variables to store these configurations outer the git repository.
+Consider enable logging at DEBUG level to see more details in the properties file.

 ## Running the service using maven
 If you want to run the service using maven, you need to have a postgres database running.